Back to Reputation Management

 Where Do All the Hours Actually Go?

-If someone asked you to account for every hour of your working week, you'd probably struggle.
-Not because you're disorganised, but because there are too many of them, and they blur together.
+If someone asked you to account for every single hour of your working week, you’d probably stare blankly.
+Not because you’re disorganised, but because there are just too many of them, and honestly, they all blur into one big, exhausting mess.

-Here's a rough breakdown that most independent restaurant and bar owners recognise when they see it.
-A study by Toast found that operators spend an average of 3-4 hours per week on review management alone.
-Add another 2-3 hours on social media (even low-effort posting), 1-2 hours updating your Google Business Profile, 2-3 hours on staff scheduling and communication, and another 2-3 hours on supplier coordination, stock checks, and general admin.
-That's 10-15 hours of admin on top of the 50-60 hours you're already spending on the floor.
+Here’s a rough breakdown that most independent restaurant and bar owners will nod along to, probably with a grimace.
+A study by Toast found that operators spend an average of 3-4 hours every week just on review management.
+Seriously, just reviews.
+Then you’ve got another 2-3 hours on social media (even if you’re just doing low-effort posting), 1-2 hours updating your Google Business Profile, 2-3 hours on staff scheduling and communication, and let’s not forget another 2-3 hours on supplier coordination, stock checks, and general admin.
+That quickly adds up to 10-15 hours of admin, all piled on top of the 50-60 hours you’re already spending on the floor.

-The problem isn't that any single task takes long.
-It's that twenty small tasks, each taking 15-30 minutes, add up to a second job.
-And it's a second job that doesn't pay you, doesn't feed customers, and doesn't make your food taste better.
-It just keeps the wheels turning.
+The real kicker isn’t that any one task takes ages.
+It’s that two dozen small tasks, each grabbing 15-30 minutes of your day, collectively become a whole second job.
+And it’s a second job that doesn’t pay you, doesn’t feed customers, and doesn’t make your food taste any better.
+It just keeps the lights on.

-The question worth asking isn't "how do I work harder?"
-You're already working harder than most people can imagine.
-The question is "which of these tasks are eating my time without earning their keep?"
+So, the question worth asking isn't "how do I work even harder?"
+You’re already working harder than most people can possibly imagine.
+The real question is "which of these tasks are gobbling up my time without actually earning their keep?"

-Not everything can be automated, and not everything should be.
-The phone call with a regular who wants to book for their anniversary?
-That's you.
-The decision about whether to 86 the lamb shank or push it as a special?
-That's you.
-The conversation with a new starter who's struggling on the pass?
+Look, not everything can or should be automated.
+That phone call with a regular who wants to book for their anniversary?
+That’s all you.
+Deciding whether to eighty-six the lamb shank or push it as a special?
 Definitely you.
+The quiet chat with a new starter who’s struggling on the pass?
+Absolutely you.
+Those are the human touches, the heart of your business.

 But review responses?
-Those follow patterns.
-You've written hundreds of them.
-You know your voice.
-You know the framework: acknowledge, address, invite back.
-The only reason each one takes 10-15 minutes is because you're tired when you write them, and you're crafting the words from scratch every time.
+They follow patterns.
+You’ve probably written hundreds of them.
+You know your voice, your specific way of saying things.
+You know the basic framework: acknowledge, address, invite back.
+The only reason each one still takes 10-15 minutes is usually because you’re utterly knackered when you write them, and you’re starting from scratch every single time.

 Google Business Profile updates?
-Adding your Valentine's menu, updating your hours for a bank holiday, posting a photo of tonight's special.
-These are mechanical tasks that require your approval but not necessarily your time at the keyboard.
+Adding your Valentine's menu, changing your hours for a bank holiday, posting a quick photo of tonight's special.
+These are mechanical chores.
+They need your approval, sure, but they don't necessarily need your fingers on the keyboard for half an hour.

 Social media posting?
-Most independent owners aren't running sophisticated campaigns.
-They're posting a photo of a dish with a caption, maybe sharing a review, maybe announcing an event.
-The creative decision takes thirty seconds.
-The faffing with the platform takes twenty minutes.
+Most independent owners aren’t running sophisticated campaigns.
+They’re simply posting a photo of a dish with a caption, maybe sharing a glowing review, or announcing an event.
+The creative decision behind it takes thirty seconds.
+The faffing about with the platform itself takes twenty minutes.

-Research from the British Hospitality Association suggests that digital admin tasks — specifically review management, profile maintenance, and basic social media — eat up 5-7 hours per week for the typical independent venue owner.
-These are the hours that are reclaimable.
-Not by hiring someone (you can't afford that), and not by ignoring the tasks (that costs you customers).
-By doing them faster and smarter.
+Research from the British Hospitality Association shows that digital admin tasks – things like review management, keeping your profile up to date, and basic social media – can eat up 5-7 hours per week for the typical independent venue owner.
+These are the hours you can get back.
+Not by hiring someone (because, let’s be real, you probably can't afford that right now), and certainly not by just ignoring the tasks (that’ll cost you customers).
+No, you reclaim them by doing them faster and smarter.

-What Does a Realistic Time Audit Look Like?
+What Does a Realistic Time Audit Actually Reveal?

-Here's an exercise worth doing, even if you never use a single piece of software to fix it.
-For one week, keep a rough log of every admin task you do that isn't directly related to serving customers.
-Just jot it down: what it was, how long it took, and whether it was genuinely creative work or just process.
+Here’s an exercise worth doing, even if you never touch a piece of software to fix it.
+For just one week, keep a rough log of every admin task you do that isn't directly related to serving customers.
+Just quickly jot it down: what it was, how long it took, and whether it felt like genuinely creative work or just tedious process.

-Most owners who do this discover three things.
+Most owners who bother with this usually discover three eye-opening things.

-First, review responses are a bigger time sink than they thought.
-It's not just writing the response.
-It's reading the review, processing the emotional reaction (especially for negative ones), deciding what to say, drafting it, re-reading it, and finally posting it.
-The whole cycle can take 20-30 minutes for a single difficult review.
+First, review responses are a much bigger time sink than they ever imagined.
+It’s not just the writing.
+It’s reading the review, processing the emotional reaction (especially for those nasty negative ones), deciding what on earth to say, drafting it, re-reading it, and finally hitting post.
+That whole cycle can easily take 20-30 minutes for a single, difficult review.

 Second, Google Business Profile management is death by a thousand cuts.
-Updating hours, adding photos, responding to questions, checking that your menu link still works, adding attributes.
-No single task takes long, but collectively they eat an hour or two every week.
+Updating hours, adding photos, responding to customer questions, checking that your menu link still works, adding or removing attributes.
+No single task takes long, but combined, they quietly steal an hour or two every week.

-Third, there's a category of work that's pure context-switching — jumping between Google, TripAdvisor, your booking system, your rota software, your email.
-The switching itself costs time.
-Studies on task-switching show it takes an average of 23 minutes to fully refocus after an interruption, according to research from the University of California, Irvine.
-For an owner bouncing between five platforms, that's not just lost minutes.
-It's lost cognitive capacity.
+Third, there’s a whole category of work that’s pure context-switching – hopping between Google, TripAdvisor, your booking system, your rota software, your email.
+The act of switching itself costs time.
+Studies on task-switching suggest it takes an average of 23 minutes to fully refocus after an interruption, according to research from the University of California, Irvine.
+For an owner constantly bouncing between five different platforms, that's not just lost minutes.
+It’s lost cognitive capacity, leaving you feeling utterly drained.

 How Can You Reclaim Five Hours Without Cutting Corners?

-The fear with any "save time" promise is that it means doing things worse.
+The big worry with any "save time" promise is always that it means doing things worse.
 Faster responses that sound robotic.
-Google Business Profile updates that look generic.
+Google Business Profile updates that look utterly generic.
 Social posts that scream "AI-generated."
-If that's what saving time means, most owners would rather keep losing the hours.
+If that’s what saving time means, most owners would honestly rather just keep losing the hours.

-booteek's approach works across three layers, and they're designed to work together rather than separately.
+booteek’s approach works across three integrated layers, designed to support each other.

-The Chrome Extension sits where you're already working — on Google, on TripAdvisor.
-You don't open a new app or log into a new platform.
-When you're looking at a review, the extension is right there, offering a draft response that's already in your voice.
-It learns from your previous responses using Voice Learning, so the drafts aren't generic templates — they reflect how you actually communicate.
-Your phrases.
-Your tone.
-Whether you sign off with your name or keep it informal.
+The Chrome Extension lives right where you’re already working – on Google, on TripAdvisor.
+You don’t need to open a new app or log into some unfamiliar platform.
+When you’re looking at a review, the extension is just there, offering a draft response that’s already in your voice.
+It learns from your previous responses using Voice Learning, meaning the drafts aren’t some bland, generic template.
+They reflect how you actually communicate.
+Your unique phrases.
+Your particular tone.
+Whether you sign off with your name or keep it nice and informal.

-The AI Companion handles the Google Business Profile side.
-Instead of you remembering to update your hours for the May bank holiday, or wondering whether your "outdoor seating" attribute is ticked, or trying to work out which categories you should be listed under, the Companion guides you through it conversationally.
+The AI Companion handles the Google Business Profile side of things.
+Instead of you having to remember to update your hours for the May bank holiday, or wondering if your "outdoor seating" attribute is ticked, or trying to work out which categories you should be listed under, the Companion guides you through it conversationally.
 It asks you questions.
 You answer.
-Your profile gets better.
-Over 6-7 weeks, it walks you through your entire Google Business Profile, three fields at a time, until it's genuinely complete.
+Your profile steadily improves.
+Over 6-7 weeks, it gently walks you through your entire Google Business Profile, three fields at a time, until it’s genuinely complete.

-That matters because profile completeness directly affects how often you show up in search results.
-Google's own data indicates that complete profiles are 2.7 times more likely to be considered reputable by consumers.
-Most independents have profiles that are 40-60% complete.
-They're leaving visibility on the table because the update process is tedious, not because they don't care.
+And why does that matter?
+Because profile completeness directly impacts how often you show up in search results.
+Google’s own data clearly shows that complete profiles are 2.7 times more likely to be considered reputable by consumers.
+Most independents, bless 'em, have profiles that are only 40-60% complete.
+They’re essentially leaving valuable visibility on the table, not because they don't care, but because the update process is just so mind-numbingly tedious.

-Together, these tools don't replace your judgement.
-They replace the keyboard time.
-You still decide what your response says.
+Taken together, these tools don’t replace your judgement.
+They just replace the sheer keyboard time.
+You still get to decide what your response says.
 You still choose which photo to post.
-You still approve every update.
-But the drafting, the formatting, the platform navigation — that's handled.
+You still approve every single update.
+But the drafting, the formatting, the tedious platform navigation – that’s all handled for you.

-What Would You Do With Five Extra Hours?
+What Would You Actually Do With Five Extra Hours?

-This is the question that actually matters.
-Not the technology, not the features — what would you do with the time?
+This is the question that really hits home, isn't it?
+Forget the technology, forget the features – what would you do with that time?

-Five hours a week is 260 hours a year.
-That's more than six full working weeks.
-Enough to be present for one more service per week instead of hiding in the office doing admin.
-Enough to actually train a new starter properly instead of throwing them in and hoping for the best.
-Enough to take one day off per week — genuinely off, not "off but checking my phone every twenty minutes."
+Five hours a week adds up to 260 hours a year.
+That’s more than six full working weeks.
+Enough to be present for one more service per week instead of being stuck in the office doing admin.
+Enough to actually train a new starter properly, rather than just throwing them in at the deep end and hoping for the best.
+Enough to take one day off per week – genuinely off, not "off but checking my phone every twenty minutes."

-The UK Hospitality Workforce Commission reported that 78% of hospitality business owners work more than 48 hours per week, with 34% exceeding 60 hours.
+The UK Hospitality Workforce Commission reported that a staggering 78% of hospitality business owners work more than 48 hours per week, with 34% regularly exceeding 60 hours.
 These aren't people who need to be told to work harder.
-They need the low-value tasks taken off their plate so the hours they do work are spent on things that actually move the needle.
+They desperately need the low-value tasks taken off their plate so the hours they do work are spent on things that truly make a difference.

-That's what saving five hours means.
+That’s what saving five hours really means.
 Not doing less.
 Doing the right things.

 Frequently Asked Questions

 How accurate is the "5 hours per week" claim?
-It's based on industry research from Toast, the British Hospitality Association, and our own analysis of where independent restaurant and bar owners spend their digital admin time.
-The exact number varies by venue — a busy city-centre restaurant with heavy review volume might save more, while a quieter neighbourhood bar might save less.
-Five hours is a realistic average for owners who are currently managing reviews, their Google profile, and basic social media manually.
+It’s based on solid industry research from Toast, the British Hospitality Association, and our own analysis of where independent restaurant and bar owners typically spend their digital admin time.
+The exact number will naturally vary by venue – a bustling city-centre restaurant with loads of reviews might save even more, while a quieter neighbourhood bar might save a bit less.
+But five hours is a very realistic average for owners who are currently managing reviews, their Google profile, and basic social media all by hand.

 Do I need to be tech-savvy to use these tools?
-No. The Chrome Extension works inside the browser you're already using.
-The AI Companion is a conversation — it asks questions, you answer them.
-If you can use Google and respond to a text message, you've got all the technical skill required.
-There's no setup wizard, no configuration, no IT department needed.
+Absolutely not.
+The Chrome Extension simply works inside the browser you’re already using.
+And the AI Companion?
+It’s just a conversation – it asks questions, you answer them.
+If you can use Google and reply to a text message, you honestly have all the technical skill required.
+There’s no complicated setup wizard, no fiddly configuration, and certainly no need for an IT department.

 Will AI-generated review responses sound robotic?
 Not with Voice Learning.
-The system learns from the responses you've already written, so it picks up your vocabulary, your tone, and your style.
-The drafts are starting points that sound like you, not generic templates.
-You always review and edit before posting — the AI handles the blank-page problem, not the final say.
+The system actually learns from the responses you’ve already written, so it picks up your specific vocabulary, your tone, and your personal style.
+The drafts are designed as starting points that genuinely sound like you, not some bland, generic template.
+You always review and edit before posting – the AI just tackles that dreaded blank-page problem, it doesn't get the final say.

-What if I only spend a couple of hours on admin — is it still worth it?
-If you're genuinely only spending two hours per week on review responses, Google Business Profile management, and digital presence, you're either unusually efficient or those tasks are falling through the cracks.
-Either way, booteek's value goes beyond time savings — the B.E.S.T.
-Score dashboard shows you exactly where your business stands compared to competitors, the AI Companion makes sure your Google Business Profile is complete and optimised, and Voice Learning means your responses are consistently excellent even on your worst days.
+What if I only spend a couple of hours on admin – is it still worth it?
+If you're truly only spending two hours per week on review responses, Google Business Profile management, and your general digital presence, you’re either incredibly efficient or, more likely, those tasks might be falling through the cracks a bit.
+Either way, booteek offers value far beyond just saving time.
+Our B.E.S.T.
+Score dashboard shows you exactly where your business stands compared to competitors, the AI Companion ensures your Google Business Profile is complete and properly optimised, and Voice Learning guarantees your responses are consistently excellent, even on your most chaotic days.

 Spending your evenings on admin instead of your business? booteek helps independent restaurant and bar owners reclaim 5+ hours a week by handling the digital grind — reviews, your Google profile, and more — without losing your personal touch.
 Get booteek Pro at the founder member price of £99 a quarter at booteek.ai.